Escape of entropy for countable Markov shifts: Introduction

 \begin{theorem} Let $(\Sigma,\sigma)$ be a transitive CMS with finite topological entropy.
 Let $(\mu_n)_{n}$ be a sequence of $\sigma$-invariant probability measures converging on cylinders to $\mu$.
 Then

 If the sequence converges on cylinders to the zero measure then the right hand side is understood as $\delta_\infty$. \end{theorem}

-The number $\delta_{\infty}$ is the \emph{topological entropy at infinity} of the system.
-Since it plays a crucial role in this article, we define it here, leaving details of the background to this to Section~\ref{sec:introh}.
+Since the topological entropy at infinity plays a crucial role in this article, we define it here, leaving details of the background to this to Section~\ref{sec:introh}.
 The idea is to measure how complicated the dynamics is near infinity.
 Of course, such a notion only makes sense for dynamical systems defined on non-compact phase spaces.
-As in the classical entropy theory, we will study two ways of measuring the complexity of the system near infinity.
-One topological in nature and the other measure theoretic.
+As in the classical entropy theory, we will study two ways of measuring the complexity of the system near infinity, one topological in nature and the other measure theoretic.

 \begin{definition} Let $(\Sigma, \sigma)$ be a CMS.
 Let $M, q \in \N$.
 For $n\in \N$ let $z_n(M, q)$ be the number of cylinders of the form $[x_0,\ldots,x_{n+1}]$, where $x_0\le q$, $x_{n+1}\le q$, and